kweidner14/Is-It-WP/README.md

 1. Download the plugin.
 2. Upload the zipped plugin through the 'Plugins' menu in WordPress.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
-4. Implement the shortcode `[isitwp_check]` within your posts or pages to showcase the form.
+4. Implement the shortcode `[isitwp_check]` on your posts or pages to display the form.

 ### Method 2:
-1. Download the plugin and extract its contents.
+1. Download the plugin and extract the contents.
-2. Transfer the complete `is-it-wp-checker/` directory to the `/wp-content/plugins/` directory.
+2. Transfer the entire `is-it-wp-checker/` directory to the `/wp-content/plugins/` directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
-4. Integrate the shortcode `[isitwp_check]` in your content to showcase the form.
+4. Use the shortcode `[isitwp_check]` in your content to display the form.

 ## Usage

-1. Once the plugin is operational, navigate to any post or page and incorporate the shortcode `[isitwp_check]`.
+1. After activating the plugin, go to any post or page and use the shortcode `[isitwp_check]`.
-2. Visit the said page, where you'll be greeted with a form requesting a URL.
+2. Visit the page, where you will find a form asking for a URL.
-3. Input the desired website URL and hit "Check".
+3. Enter the URL of the website you want to check and click "Check".
-4. The plugin will then scrutinize the URL, revealing whether the website utilizes WordPress.com or WordPress.org.
+4. The plugin will then analyze the URL and inform you whether the website uses WordPress.com or WordPress.org.

 ## Security Measures

-- **Form Safety**: Utilizes WordPress nonces for form submission, thwarting CSRF assaults.
-- **Input/Output Protection**: Enforces rigorous input/output sanitization.
+- **Input/Output Protection**: Applies strict input/output sanitization.
-- **SQL Injection Prevention**: Advanced measures have been implemented to prevent potential SQL injection attacks.
+- **SQL Injection Prevention**: Employed measures to prevent potential SQL injection attacks.
-- **Rate Limiting**: Records the IP addresses of users who frequently surpass the set check limit.
+- **Rate Limiting**: Logs the IP addresses of users who frequently exceed the specified check limit.

 ## Changelog

+### Version 1.2.1

+- Removed nonce check for broad accessibility and user experience improvement.

 ### Version 1.2.0

-- Introduced an admin dashboard section under "Tools".
+- Added an admin dashboard section under "Tools".
-- Enabled storing of URL entries and rate-limited user IP addresses in the database.
+- Enabled storage of URL entries and rate-limited user IP addresses in the database.
-- Granted admins the ability to export data (URLs & IPs) as CSV files.
+- Enabled admins to export data (URLs & IPs) as CSV files.
-- Incorporated a new stylesheet for enhanced plugin interface aesthetics.
+- Introduced a new stylesheet for enhanced plugin interface design.
-- Undertook a major code refactor for modularization.
+- Major code refactor for better modularization.
-- Elevated security levels with input/output sanitization and SQL injection prevention measures.
+- Implemented enhanced security measures for input/output sanitization and SQL injection prevention.

 ### Version 1.1.2

-- Incorporated rate-limiting capabilities.
+- Added rate-limiting features.
-- Boosted security through WordPress nonce utilization.
+- Enhanced security through WordPress nonce utilization.

 ### Version 1.1.1

-- Resolved minor issues.
+- Fixed minor bugs.

 ### Version 1.1.0

-- Incorporated a feature to differentiate between WordPress.com and WordPress.org.
+- Added a feature to distinguish between WordPress.com and WordPress.org.

 ### Version 1.0.0

-- Initial product release.
+- Initial release.

 ## License

-This plugin is licensed under the MIT license.
-Comprehensive license details can be located within the LICENSE.txt document.
+This plugin is licensed under the MIT License.
+Comprehensive license details can be found in the LICENSE.txt file.